devalok135/datatechinc/src/pages/about/index.md

 meta_title: Delivery | DataTech Inc
 meta_description: >-
   Our approach would be different for each client based on the individual requirement.
-About Us | DataTech Inc
+Delivery | DataTech Inc
 ---
 Business growth these days depend on effective and efficient employees.
 As a staffing agency, our approach is to help you find the most suitable candidate who can hold the organisation together, work for the betterment of the company and therefore be a part of the success story.